One of the most important natural agents that offer maximal cancer protection is curcumin.

 A Smart Supplementation program that includes high quality curcumin is essential for anyone interested in preventing or slowing the development or progression of prostate cancer.
 This is a crucial component of a comprehensive anti-tumor program.
 An absorbable curcumin dietary supplement I use is C3 Curcumin Complex.
 For more information on this CLICK HERE and HERE.

-(8000mg) is safe.
+Optimal amounts of curcumin ranges from 400mg to 4000mg a day.
+Science daily has suggested up to 8 grams a day (8000mg) is safe.
 Typically, the more aggressive the health problem the more curcumin should be consumed.
 The optimal consumption of curcumin has not been properly studied yet.

 It’s always best to be monitored by a naturopathic doctor or a nutritionally oriented physician when using herbs and nutrients like curcumin therapeutically.